pingcap/tidb-dev-guide/src/understand-tidb/plan-cache.md

 # The flow of handling Prepare statement

 The flow of handling `Prepare` statement is not complex, and the main work are below:
-1. parse all parameter placeholders,
+1. Parse all parameter placeholders.
-2. parse the query into an AST,
+2. Parse the query into an AST.
-3. store them into current session's `PrepareStmtCache`.
+3. Store them into current session's `PrepareStmtCache`.

 The entry function is `clientConn.handleStmtPrepare`, and most work is done in `PrepareExec.Next`.